Davidcparrar/TamingBigDataApacheSpark/README.md

 # Notes

 - This repository does not contain any of the datasets for the course.
+- Atom was use as text editor while the scripts were run in the ubuntu terminal
 - Unlike the course all scripts were tested in the terminal by running:

 ```bash